BKjagani/React-Curd-Project/README.md

 In the project directory, you can run:

 ### `npm run json-server`
-Runs the server the development mode.\
+Runs the JSON server in development mode.
+This command starts the server that provides a mock API for your application.

 ### `npm start`